 The accounts have been prepared in accordance with Financial Reporting Standard 102 (FRS 102) - the Financial Reporting Standard applicable in the UK and Republic of Ireland issued by the Financial Reporting Council and with the guidelines set out in the Statement of Recommended Practice - Financial Reports of Pension Schemes (2018) (SORP).
-This is the first year that the 2018 SORP has been applied to the Scheme's accounts.
-There were no significant changes other than additional disclosures.
 The principal accounting policies applied in the preparation of these accounts are set out below.

 The Scheme is established as a trust under English law.
-The address for enquiries to the Scheme is included in the compliance statement on page 44.
+The address for enquiries to the Scheme is included in the compliance statement on page 52.